awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-cloudformation-s3.md

 # Example 2: Create an Amazon S3 Pipeline with AWS CloudFormation<a name="tutorials-cloudformation-s3"></a>

-You use a sample template file to create your resource stack, which includes your source bucket, artifact store, pipeline, and change\-detection resources, such as your Amazon CloudWatch Events rule\.
+This walkthrough shows you how to use the AWS CloudFormation console to create infrastructure that includes a pipeline connected to an Amazon S3 source bucket\.
+In this tutorial, you use the provided sample template file to create your resource stack, which includes your source bucket, artifact store, pipeline, and change\-detection resources, such as your Amazon CloudWatch Events rule and CloudTrail trail\.
+After you create your resource stack in AWS CloudFormation, you can view your pipeline in the AWS CodePipeline console\.
 The pipeline is a two\-stage pipeline with an Amazon S3 source stage and a CodeDeploy deployment stage\.

 **Prerequisites:**